General Questions

 Score reports are sent to families after testing.
 If you require a duplicate copy of your student's score report, please request it here.

 Yes.
 Any accepted family should disclose an IEP, 504, or other exceptionalities (one or more disabilities as defined by federal or state eligibility criteria.
-These disabilities may include specific learning disabilities (SpLD), speech and language disorders, emotional/behavioral disorders, physical disabilities, autism spectrum, or other impairments such as attention deficit hyperactivity disorder (ADHD)) in writing to gifted@msu.edu as soon as possible before program start so that staff can look into appropriate accommodations.
+These disabilities may include specific learning disabilities (SpLD), speech and language disorders, emotional/behavioral disorders, physical disabilities, autism spectrum, or other impairments such as attention deficit hyperactivity disorder (ADHD)) within 7 days of program acceptance (or within 14 days of recent diagnosis) so that staff can look into appropriate accommodations.
 This process must be repeated annually for academic year students.

 Accommodations for students with disabilities in GATE programs: